jalperin/academic-cv/cv.md

 **Alperin, J.P.** & Fischman, G.E. (eds.)
 (2015).
 Made in Latin America: Open Access, Scholarly Journals, and Regional Innovations, Buenos Aires: CLACSO.
 :::

-**significance**

-This edited volume offers a thorough exploration of the unique nature of Latin America's approach to scholarly communication; an approach that results in nearly universal open access.
+**significance:** This edited volume offers a thorough exploration of the unique nature of Latin America's approach to scholarly communication; an approach that results in nearly universal open access.
 The book is the culmination of my dissertation project, where I shed light on the value of Latin America's Approach to Open Access, including the surprising finding that ⅓ of downloads to Latin American journals come from non-academics.

 ## MEDIA COVERAGE